supcrawler/storefront-ui/README.md

 We are currently in a process of building the library.
 If you want to help shaping future of vue and eCommerce UI's we'd be more than happy if you want to contribute!
 [Here](https://github.com/DivanteLtd/storefront-ui/blob/master/CONTRIBUTING.md) you can find all the required information.

-# Cooperation with Alpacas

-Ideas behind Storefront UI and [Alpaca](https://github.com/SnowdogApps/alpaca-storybook) are common efforts.
-We joined forces in figuring out how to make things right to deliver best possible experience to the users.

 # State of components

 TBD in a few days once we have current ones docummented.